17 Community Service Scholarships and Grants for 2021

 Provider: Gloria Barron Prize for Young Heroes

 Requirements: Must be between the ages of 8 and 18, reside of the U.S. or Canada, working on an inspiring service project or done so within the past 12 months, working as an individual in service work.
+Sound like you?
+Then check out the Gloria Barron Prize Scholarship for Young Heroes today.

 Provider: Bryan Cameron Educational Foundation